Joseph diGenova: Russian interference in the 2016 election

 DiGenova, who frequently appears as a commentator on Fox News, has accused FBI officials of trying to "frame" President Donald Trump for "nonexistent" crimes.
 On March 19, 2018, he and his spouse, Victoria Toensing, were hired to serve on Trump's legal team for the Special Counsel investigation.
 However, Trump backtracked the hires several days later due to potential conflicts of interest.
 The president hoped diGenova could function as a stand-in for him on television and spearhead the attacks on Mueller and the investigation.

 In April 2018, diGenova called for the firing of Deputy Attorney General Rod Rosenstein, said that special counsel Robert Mueller's team investigating Russian interference in the 2016 election were "legal terrorists" and called former FBI Director James Comey "a dirty cop".
 In May 2018 tweet, Trump quoted diGenova as saying "The recusal of Jeff Sessions was an unforced betrayal of the President of the United States."

-On February 21, 2019, diGenova stated in the podcast of Laura Ingraham that the US is in a civil war and that he advises friends to prepare for total war by voting and buying guns.
+On February 21, 2019, diGenova stated in Laura Ingraham's podcast that the US is in a civil war and that he advises friends to prepare for total war by voting and buying guns.

 Kavanaugh appointment

-On September 18, 2018, diGenova discounted charges that U.S. Supreme Court nominee Brett Kavanaugh, then 17 years old, had allegedly sexually assaulted a 15-year-old Christine Blasey Ford at a party.
+On September 18, 2018, diGenova discounted allegations that U.S. Supreme Court nominee Brett Kavanaugh, when 17 years old, had sexually assaulted a 15-year-old Christine Blasey Ford at a party.
 The allegations referred to a time when Kavanaugh was attending Georgetown Preparatory School.
 On Fox News, diGenova said if Ford testified, "she's going to look like the loon that she is."